BalkrishnaMandrekar/microwatt-imu-ai/README.rst

 and adaptive controllers.

 This README provides a high-level overview of the project’s features and motivation.
-Detailed documentation (setup, build, and usage instructions) is provided in the /docs directory.
+Detailed documentation (setup, build, and usage instructions) will be provided in the /docs directory.

 Table of Contents
 -----------------